JarodMica/F5-TTS/README.md

+# Details of This Fork
+This mainly differs by adding the Duration Predictor from: https://github.com/lucasnewman/f5-tts-mlx.

+The authors had reasons to not merge into the main repo as discussed here: https://github.com/SWivid/F5-TTS/pull/363 so I am maintaining a fork here with it.

+I won't be as active in keeping up with all the updates to the main repo, so if you're looking for the most up-to-date code, please refer to: https://github.com/SWivid/F5-TTS

 # F5-TTS: A Fairytaler that Fakes Fluent and Faithful Speech with Flow Matching
 [![python](https://img.shields.io/badge/Python-3.10-brightgreen)](https://github.com/SWivid/F5-TTS)
 [![arXiv](https://img.shields.io/badge/arXiv-2410.06885-b31b1b.svg?logo=arXiv)](https://arxiv.org/abs/2410.06885)
 [![demo](https://img.shields.io/badge/GitHub-Demo%20page-orange.svg)](https://swivid.github.io/F5-TTS/)